 Bethany Hegedus serves as the Creative Director of The Writing Barn.

-Along with her duties at The Barn, Bethany is a well-published author.
-Her books include Truth with a Capital T (Delacorte/Random House) and Between Us Baxters (WestSide Books).
-Both novels were named to the Bank Street Books Best Books in 2010 and 2011, and Between Us Baxters garnered a star from the Bank Streets Best Books of 2009 list for outstanding recognition.
+Along with her duties at The Writing Barn, Bethany is a well-published author.
+Her books include Grandfather Gandhi, co-authored with Arun Gandhi, grandson of the Mahatma (Atheneum/ Simon & Schuster), Truth with a Capital T (Delacorte/Random House) and Between Us Baxters (WestSide Books).
+Both Truth with a Capital T and Between Us Baxters were named to the Bank Street Books Best Books in 2010 and 2011, and Between Us Baxters garnered a star from the Bank Streets Best Books of 2009 list for outstanding recognition.

 A graduate of the Vermont College of Fine Arts MFA program in Writing for Children & Young Adults, Bethany teaches privately and speaks across the country.
 She lives in a private home, with her husband and their dog, Toby, on the same 7.5 acres that The Writing Barn shares.